 - the Cross Channel From west to east

 By the time we got to the Marina, our route had somehow been fleshed out.
-The 110-kilometer route indicated on the overview map above is pretty much what we came up with to hit all those spots listed above.
+The 110-kilometer route indicated on the overview map above is what we came up with to hit all those spots listed above.

 The numbers 1 to 6 show where we camped at the end of each day.
-They were all designated French River Provincial Park campsites as shown on the map produced by The Friends of French River volunteer group.
+They were all designated French River Provincial Park campsites as shown on the map first published in 2006 by The Friends of French River volunteer group.
 My copy was the second edition from 2012 pictured here.